-Based on a cooperative relationship between management, labor and government, the Voluntary Protection Programs (VPP) promote worker protection, requiring active employee involvement and management commitment.
-The VPP process emphasizes the continual identification and elimination of hazards beyond Occupational Safety and Health Administration (OSHA) standards.
+Based on a cooperative relationship between management, labor and government, the Voluntary Protection Programs (VPP) promote work place safety and health, requiring active employee involvement and management commitment.
+The VPP process emphasizes the continual identification and elimination of hazards beyond U.S. Occupational Safety and Health Administration (OSHA) standards.

 Benefits of VPP Participation